classicrob/simply-jekyll/_notes/Design choices so the user reveals their preferences to the product.md

 Todos before publishing:
 * Add pictures from Borderlands

-[[Interventions in apps need to be desirable, whereas interventions in experiments do not]].
+[[Interventions in apps need to be desirable, whereas interventions in academia do not]].
 A user needs to self-select into receiving an intervention by using some feature in order for us to know whether the intervention will actually work.

 If we design choices so each option is meaningful, they simply represent different interests and [[playstyle]]s, then the user's selection is revealing.
 This is why I often start client engagements with a workshop where we [[Use a badging system as a method of actionable user research]].
 It's important to think about badges less as "motivators" and more as goalposts that [[Speak to the user with a shared vocabulary]] about what they want, and the requirements to earn the badges should mirror the behaviors that are necessary to achieve a user goal within your app.
 If this is the case, then which badges users pursue and their progress towards those badges gives you a necessary prerequisite to understanding [[User Involvement]] and how to influence it.